Jamal Taha: Lebanon

 On 3 June 2019, he was appointed assistant manager of the Lebanon national team under Liviu Ciobotariu's tenure.
 After one year, on 17 June 2020, the Lebanese Football Association (LFA) decided not to extend Ciobotariu's contract, and appointed Taha as the national team's coach.
 He became the first Lebanese coach of the national team in almost 12 years, since the appointment of Emile Rustom in November 2008.

 Under Taha, Lebanon underperformed in their last three fixtures of the second round of 2022 FIFA World Cup qualification, struggling to overcome Sri Lanka 3–2, and losing against Turkmenistan and South Korea; Lebanon qualified Lebanon to the third round as fifth-best runner-up by virtue of other results going in their favour.
 Taha's tenure was not extended following the expiration of his one-year contract on 30 June 2021.

 Lebanon U23

 On 27 September 2021, Taha was announced as head coach of the Lebanon national under-23 team.

 Return to Ansar

 On 26 June 2022, Taha returned as head coach of Ansar.

 Return to Lebanon U23

 In January 2025, Taha returned as head coach of the Lebanon national under-23 team.
-He led the team to their first AFC U-23 Asian Cup qualification for the 2026 tournament.
+He led the team to their first AFC U-23 Asian Cup qualification for the 2026 tournament, where Lebanon lost the first two games against Uzbekistan (3–2) and South Korea (4–2), and won against Iran (1–0), Lebanon's first victory in the AFC U-23 Asian Cup.